jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # NOTES

-  I can change the value of the float_ in one place without having to change the other lines because of the :ref:`variable<what is a variable?>`
+  I can change the value of the float_ in one place with no need to change the other lines because of the :ref:`variable<what is a variable?>`

 * I add a note about floats_